ResearchObject/ro-crate-2024/pages/use_cases/datalake.md

 ---
 page_id: datalake
-title: KEOD Data Lake
+title: KEDO Data Lake
-description: Knowledge Enhanced Digital Objects (KEOD) is an experimental approach of building a data lake using a combination of knowledge graphs, RO-Crate and PID records.
+description: Knowledge Enhanced Digital Objects (KEDO) is an experimental approach of building a data lake using a combination of knowledge graphs, RO-Crate and PID records.
 url: https://github.com/luoyu357/KEDODataLake
+domains: []
+tasks: [data_curation]
+roles: [information_architect]
 ---

 # KEOD Data Lake

-Knowledge Enhanced Digital Objects ([KEOD](https://github.com/luoyu357/KEDODataLake)) is an experimental approach of building a data lake using a combination of knowledge graphs, RO-Crate and PID records.
+Knowledge Enhanced Digital Objects ([KEDO](https://github.com/luoyu357/KEDODataLake)) is an experimental approach of building a data lake using a combination of knowledge graphs, RO-Crate and PID records.

 A KEDO PID is a Handle that identifies a KEDO Object, described using a KEDO RO-Crate.
 This crate again has _internal RO-Crate_s as parts, which records a combination of _Features_ and _Insights_.
 The distinction is that features are mainly fixed at digital object creation and considered directly describing the object's nature, while insights can be discovered later from further processing and linkage.